A non-absorbing SIR stochastic lattice gas model on hybrid lattices: Conclusions

 \section{Conclusions}

 We performed Monte Carlo simulations of the non-absorbing SIR stochastic lattice gas model on hybrid lattices to study the critical behavior presented by these systems.
 Both the critical threshold and leading critical exponent ratios were estimated for different cases.
-Our analysis has revealed that for the case with connection probability equal to zero ($p=0$), the system falls into the same universality class as that of two-dimensional dynamical percolation.
-Besides that, the critical threshold for this case is found to be the same as that of the absorbing version of the model.
-While for the cases with connection probability nonzero, held on hybrid lattices ($p=1/2$) and on square lattices with first- and second-neighbor interactions ($p=1$), belong each one to a new universality class different from that of two-dimensional dynamic percolation.
-Furthermore, it was found that the critical threshold in the non-absorbing SIR model increases with increasing lattice connectivity.
+Our numerical analysis has revealed that the quenched $p$-connection disorder is irrelevant to changing the critical exponents of the model, irrespective of the considered $p$ value, strongly suggesting that the present model belongs to the same universality class as that of two-dimensional dynamical percolation.
+However, it was found that the critical threshold in the non-absorbing SIR model increases with increasing $p$-connection disorder.

 This study has wide applications to many issues, including not only the spread of infectious diseases, but also in general diffusion processes, damage propagation in random networks, and performance optimization in multi-core architectures.
-Finally, we expect that the results presented in this paper can be helpful to understand how increased connectivity effects can influence the critical properties of more complex systems.
+Finally, we expect that the results presented in this paper can be helpful to understand how topological disorders can affect the critical properties of other related complex systems.